pfillima/fa18-516-06/chapter/chapter.md

 #### Pricing Models

 There are two purchasing models.
 The Database Transaction Unit (DTU) based model and the vCore based model.
-The DTU model uses a measure using a combination of processor, disk IO, and memory.  [fa18-516-06-AzureSQL1]
+The DTU model uses a measure using a combination of "compute, memory, and storage" [fa18-516-06-AzureSQL1].
+In the DTU purchasing model, users can choose from three different configurations, Basic, Standard, and Premium, corresponding to the extent of the needed resources.
+Within the vCore model, users can individually choose the compute, memory, and storage values.
+The Gen4 generation allows for up to 24 virtual CPU cores and 168 GB memory and the Gen5 generation allows for up to 80 virtual cores and 408 GB memory.
+The maximum data size within the Gen4 is 1 TB and with Gen5 it is 4 TB.